-Join Richard Harrington for an in-depth discussion in this video Using a preset with a video clip, part of Working with Video in Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Using a preset with a video clip, part of Lightroom: Working with Video.

 While working with the controls in light room is pretty flexible, you may find that you want to take advantage of some of the presets.
 Maybe ones you've created, or ones that are already built in.
 Let's start with that latter category, the ones that are right there waiting for you.
 I've got a clip selected here, and at the top of my quick develop module here.
 You'll see that I have saved presets.
 I'll twirl that down, and I can make sure that I am working with color, and I'll choose from some of my presets here.